Richard-Woessner/moneyManager/README.md

 <h4>Scenario</h4>
 <p>As a User, I want to be able to use the Money Management Application to identify potential savings in my bills.</p>
 <h4>Dependencies</h4>
-<p>Recipes have previously been saved or favorited in the Money Management Application.</p>
+<p>Expenses have previously been saved in the Money Management Application.</p>
 <p><strong>1.1</strong><br
 /><strong>Given</strong> I am viewing the Summary Menu<br /><strong>When</strong> I choose Find Savings<br